getcoding-ca/handbook/docs/Students/1-welcome.md

 ### Slack

+Slack is the only way we communicate going forward.
+Please don't send emails.

 1. Install Slack's on your computer and phone
 2. Update your name/profile picture.
 Take a nice photo if you don't have one.
 3. Introduce yourself in the #casual channel.
 Include your background, why you joined Get Coding, hobbies, fun facts, etc.